happypeter/githome/wiki.md

   - the biggest heat killer winter is air flow https://youtu.be/BDTYAz6pEHY?t=389
   - how? https://youtu.be/vShj1l0PnF0?t=238 plastic sheets
   - air flow prevention with spray foam https://youtu.be/1BcqeQJqp08?t=135
-  - exaust fans are big enemies to sealing https://youtu.be/1BcqeQJqp08?t=586
+  - exhaust fans are big enemies to sealing https://youtu.be/1BcqeQJqp08?t=586
 - How to vent attic space?
   - my father's house use shingle vent plus gable vent, that's a lot of venting, that's why the attic area is always same temperature as outer